Eberhard Schymik: Career

 In the 1959–60 campaign the European Cup matches Schymik and his team mates were peaking.
 In four matches facing BSC Young Boys (4–1, 1–1) and Wiener SC (2–1, 1–1) Schymik played a competitively strong part in the Eintracht defence, especially in the second leg at Vienna on 16 March 1960.
 In the semi-finals against Rangers and the final against Real Madrid he was missing because of an injury.
 In his sixth Oberliga season, 1960–61, Schymik played all 30 league matches netting four times and Eintracht finished as runners-up and advanced to the final round once again.
 In August 1960, at the beginning of the season, he participated in the Ramón de Carranza Trophy in Cádiz competing against Athletic Bilbao, Stade de Reims and Real Madrid.
 In the group stage Schymik played four games as Eintracht failed to advance to the 1961 final championship game despite being even on points with group winners Borussia Dortmund (7–5 points).
 In both home matches against Hamburger SV (4–2 victory on 10 June with an attendance of 70,000 people) and Borussia Dortmund (2–1 loss on 14 June with 68,000 in attendance) he played as a right fullback competing against the wingers Gert Dörfel and Hans Cieslarczyk.

 In the following 1961–62 campaign Schymik contributed 20 games and two goals when Eintracht finished as runners-up in the South.
 In the group stage that was cut short due to the World Cup in Chhile he played all three matches against 1.
 FC Köln, Hamburger SV and FK Pirmasens.
 The last season in the old regionalised first tier Oberliga in 1962–63, Eintracht Frankfurt concluded on fourth, with 14 matches and a goal by Schymik.
 With a 5–0 away victory at Schwaben Augsburg on 9 December 1962 in that a contributed a goal he ended active player career.
-The back line constisted of goalkeeper Egon Loy, Schymik and Hermann Höfer as defenders and the midfielders Alfred Horn, Ludwig Landerer and Dieter Stinka.
+The back line consisted of goalkeeper Egon Loy, Schymik and Hermann Höfer as defenders and the midfielders Alfred Horn, Ludwig Landerer and Dieter Stinka.

 In the new founded Bundesliga Schymik did not get any appearance in the 1963–64 season.

-The commercial clerk passed away on 8 September 1979, aged 45 years, on the stands of Waldstadion due to a cardial arrest when watching an Eintracht home match to Bayer Leverkusen.
+The commercial clerk died on 8 September 1979, aged 45 years, on the stands of Waldstadion due to a cardial arrest when watching an Eintracht home match to Bayer Leverkusen.